-On the week beginning Monday 22nd June, year 10 and 12 pupils will be taking part in a week of work experience will be confirmed in January 2021.
+The date for Years 10 and 12 pupils taking part in a week of work experience will be confirmed in January 2021.

 For most pupils this will be the first opportunity they have to experience the world of work and to gain the valuable experiences that both Universities and employers seek from school leavers.
 Many University courses and employers will stipulate a placement as a condition of the entrance requirements and therefore this week is a vital part of their preparations for life beyond the Sixth Form.